fanxy121/BobxCrawler/README.md

 # BobxCrawler
-try getting pictures from the gallery web
+trying to get pictures from the gallery website